How to get HTML source of a Web Element in Selenium WebDriver

 <p> a text </p>

 This property can use to retrieve or dynamically insert content in a web page.
 However, if it is used to do anything beyond inserting simple text, some differences may occur in how it operates across different browsers.
+It is a good practice to test your website across browsers and devices, try now.

 innerHTML was first implemented in Internet Explorer 5.
 It has been part of the standard and exists as a property of HTMLElement and HTMLDocument since HTML 5.